tcheukueppoo/maat/docs/class.md

 A set of roles is said to be composable in a class if the following conditions are met otherwise the program reports an error:

-1. No duplicate fields exist among their respective field buffers, in other words none of the fields out of their buffers have identical names.
+1. No duplicate fields should exist among participating roles, in other words none of the fields out of their buffers have identical names.

-2. No common methods should exists among participating roles, the commonality isn't just measured based on methods' names, this means that multi-methods can be defined anywhere in the participating roles and each of them will be considered unique.
+2. No common methods should exist among participating roles, the commonality isn't just measured based on methods' names, this means that multi-methods can be defined anywhere in the participating roles and each of them will be considered unique.